JoaoDeppermann/Java-Project/README.md

 ![image](https://user-images.githubusercontent.com/49452402/139597896-ea42ce53-ac92-48b7-97c2-e9db23d03f0c.png)

 ### 3. CO2 concentration
-<p>In order to estimate the occupancy based on the CO2 level, it is necessary to study the air mass balance.
-The air flow exchanged from indoor and outdoor can be decomposed into:</p>
+In order to estimate the occupancy based on the CO2 level, it is necessary to study the air mass balance.
+The air flow exchanged from indoor and outdoor can be decomposed into:

        • Qout = Qout(0) + ζwindow*Qwindow_out
        Where:
        • Qout --> Air flow exchanged from indoor and outdoor.